Is your hometown obsessed with tennis? Find out if your city makes the cut in our list of the 10 best cities for tennis players.

 Find tennis lessons in Raleigh.

-Find tennis courts in Raleigh.
+Find tennis leagues in Raleigh.

 Houston’s known as an oil town, but it becomes a clay town in April, when the Men’s Clay Court Championship arrives to River Oaks Country Club.
 This year, Spaniard Fernando Verdasco will defend his title against Americans John Isner, Sam Querrey and Steve Johnson.
 If you’re not a member of River Oaks or a top-ranked ATP player, you can still find plenty of places to practice in Houston.
 Among the best public facilities in the area are Homer Ford Tennis Center, which has 16 courts and Memorial Park Tennis Center, which has 18.